thomasmarwitz/insert-license-header/README.md

 Including a license via `--license-base64 {base64string}` overrides the `--license-filepath` option.

 > :warning: This is not a pre-commit hook anymore.
 Instead, this repository contains just the base script to insert licenses in text-based files.
-To check out the resulting pre-commit hook, visit: TBA.
+To check out the resulting pre-commit hook, visit: https://github.com/Quantco/pre-commit-insert-license)https://github.com/Quantco/pre-commit-insert-license.